 Heuristics are not the source of irrationality, Gigerenzer argues, but rather of 'ecological rationality'.
 They enable us to solve ecologically relevant problems quickly and accurately.
-Take the 'availability heuristic' for example.
-This heuristic, as Kahneman and Tversky discovered, leads to reasoning errors by making us assume that deaths from shark attacks occur more frequently than deaths caused by dislodged aircraft parts.
-Gigerenzer and colleagues, however, rightly point out that the 'availability heuristic' usually produces accurate beliefs because events that are easier to imagine or recall are typically also more common.
+Take the 'availability heuristic,' for example.
+This heuristic, as Kahneman and Tversky discovered, leads to reasoning errors by making us assume, for instance, that deaths from shark attacks occur more frequently than deaths caused by dislodged aircraft parts.
+Gigerenzer and colleagues, however, rightly point out that the 'availability heuristic' usually produces accurate beliefs because events that are easier to imagine are typically also more common.

-Heuristics, Gigerenzer claims, produce true beliefs, at least as long as they are applied in 'real world' contexts.
-The fact that Kahneman and colleagues came to the conclusion that our intuitive thinking leads to irrationality is precisely because they test our intuitions in an artificial experimental context designed to make us err!
+Heuristics, Gigerenzer claims, produce true beliefs, at least when they are applied in 'real world' contexts.
+ThatKahneman and colleagues concluded that our intuitive thinking leads to irrationality, is the case precisely because they test our intuitions in an artificial-experimental context designed to make us err.
 In everyday life, however, our heuristics are generally reliable.

-Does that mean that we can trust system 1 blindly?
+Does this mean that we can trust system 1 blindly?
 Of course not.
-These heuristics, as Gigenerzer knows, are only reliable insofar as they are applied in an ecologically valid context.
-Hence the term 'ecological rationality'.
-This refers to the ancestral context in which most of human evolution took place.
-The danger of a mismatch between these heuristics and the context in which they are now put to work, however, only increases as we move further away from our ancestral environment.
+These heuristics, as Gigenerzer suggests, are only reliable insofar as they are applied in an ecologically valid context, hence the term 'ecological rationality,' whichrefers to the ancestral context in which most of human evolution took place.
+The danger of a mismatch between these heuristics and the context in which they are now put to work, though, only increases as we move away further from our ancestral environment.

-Think of assessing risk in a financial context, developing theories in quantum physics or statistical analysis.
-Our intuitions are no good in these contexts.
-However, we can usually rely on them in an everyday context.
-For example, in finding out what is most prevalent in our environment (using the availability heuristic), or who can be trusted in our social environment – evolutionary psychologists (Cosmides and Tooby 1992) argue that we are endowed with a well-adjusted 'cheater detection module'.
+Think here of assessing financial risk(s), , developing theories in quantum physics, or conducting statistical analysis.
+Our intuition is no good in these contexts.
+And yet, we can usually rely on them in an everyday context.
+For example, in finding out what is most prevalent in our environment (using the availability heuristic), or who can be trusted in our social environment,evolutionary psychologists (Cosmides and Tooby, 1992) argue that we are endowed with a well-adjusted 'cheater detection module'.

-So, we should start by becoming aware of the fact that our intuitions automatically generate beliefs and when that is the case, we should check whether our intuitions are reliable in the domain in which they are applied.
-Are we dealing with a domain that is 'ecologically valid'?
-In other words, is the context in which we apply our intuitions not fundamentally different from our ancestral context?
+Henceforth, we should start by becoming aware of the fact that our intuitions automatically generate beliefs.
+When this is the case, we should check whether or not our intuitions are reliable in the context in which they are applied.
+Are we dealing with a context that is 'ecologically valid'?
+Or, put differently, is the context in which we apply our intuitions not fundamentally different from our ancestral context?
 If that is the case, we can usually trust our intuitive thinking.
-If we apply them in a context that is far removed from this ecological context (e.g. modern sciences, financial markets and statistics), we should switch on system 2 (consciously think it through) and refrain from going with the first thought that comes to mind.
+If we apply them in a context that is far removed from this ecological context (e.g. modern sciences, financial markets and statistics), however, we should turn on system 2 (consciously think it through) and refrain from relying on instantaneous thoughts.

-Moreover, we should be aware of the cognitive pitfalls inherent to our intuitive thinking (mainly due to 'error management').
-When we see patterns and make causal connections, for instance, an alarm bell should go off.
-It may well be that there is indeed a correlation, perhaps even a causal correlation, but - as discussed at length in chapter 4 - we know that we are prone to make such connections too quickly.
-It is therefore advisable to take a step back, to engage our reflective thinking and to check whether there is indeed a pattern or causal correlation.
-(Don’t be fooled like the instructor at the Israeli aviation base – chapter 4).
+We should also be aware of cognitive pitfalls that are inherent to our intuitive thinking,mainly due to 'error management.
+When we see patterns and establish causal connections, for instance, an alarm bell should go off.
+It may well be that there is actually a correlation, perhaps even a causal correlation, but, - as I discussed in chapter 4, we also know that we are prone to draw such conclusions too quickly, as is the case with the instructor at the Israeli aviation base mentioned in chapter 4.
+It is therefore advisable to take a step back, to engage our reflective thinking and to make sure that there is indeed a pattern or causal correlation.